thisisWooyeol/skin_segmentor/README.md

 <br>

-# Qualitative results with Gradio
+# Qualitative Results with Gradio

 By running the gradio app, you can visualize the qualitative results of our model compared to the baseline.